A career as an interpreter is one of the most sought-after careers involving Japanese.

 You should seek this position if you are an experienced interpreter.

 Like the rest of the globe, Japan appreciates freelancers’ freedom.
-So today, there is a high demand for this sort of employee.
+Therefore, there is a high demand for this type of employee today.

-There is a high demand for whatever interpretation job you are looking for in Japan and elsewhere.
+There is a high demand for whatever interpretation job you seek in Japan and elsewhere.
 This is because of the massive commerce moving in and out of the country.

-As a result, many companies are always on the lookout for Japanese interpreters.
-Also, due to the language’s complexity, competition could be less and better for candidates.
+As a result, many companies are always looking for Japanese interpreters.
+Due to the language’s complexity, competition could be less and better for candidates.

 (v) Academic center and events